wavefrontHQ/docs/pages/doc/proxies_installing.md

    **Note** On Windows, do not run the installer `.exe` file.
 Run the script instead.
 1. After the proxy contacts the Wavefront service, the proxy name displays under "Checking for new proxies..." and the button label changes to **Done**.
 1. Click **Done**.
 The Proxies page displays.
 Verify that your proxy is listed.
 If not, follow the steps in [Managing Proxy Services](#managing-proxy-services) to make sure the proxy is running.

+If you want to run a proxy in a Kubernetes container, click **Integrations**, click Kubernetes, and click the **Setup** tab.
+Kubernetes is a Featured integration.

 ### Scripted Proxy Installation